Non-degree studies, Exchange Studies, Studies under the flexible study right agreement (JOO)

-The Aalto University Open University is open to anyone regardless of age and educational background.
-You should start by thinking about your goals: are you planning to take individual courses or complete a study module ?
+Aalto University Open University is open to anyone regardless of age or educational background.
+You should start by thinking about your goals: are you planning to take individual courses or complete a study module?

 There are three terms: autumn (September–December), spring (January–May) and summer (May–August).
 Each term has a different registration period (starting in August for the autumn term, in November–December for the spring term and in April for the summer term).
 You may start your studies during any term.
-You have to register for each course separately, and you can do so until the registration deadline specified in the course description for as long as there is spaces left on the course.
+You have to register for each course separately, and you can do so until the registration deadline specified in the course description for as long as there are places left on the course.

-When you decide to start studying at the Aalto University Open University, you should:
+When you decide to start studying at the Open University, you should: